codsen/codsen/packages/html-table-patcher/README.md

 ## Using the GUI tap

 When developing features, it's handy to have a GUI to be able to test multiple variations of input, quickly.
 Using unit tests is slow because you edit unit test's input, plus output is via unit test runner which is not perfect.

+We set up a rudimentary front-end GUI.
+To run it, run the server from the root of this package, for example, using `serve` CLI (https://www.npmjs.com/package/serve).
+After you fire up the server, for example `http://localhost:9000`, navigate to folder `tap/`, for example, `http://localhost:9000/tap`.
+This will serve the `tap/index.html` from package's folder.
+It is wired up to consume the live UMD build from `dist/` folder, so it's handy to test new features.

 **[⬆ back to top](#)**